Emurasoft/emurasoft.github.io/en/dlg/customize/uri_schemes/index.md

 Shows the list of available URI schemes.

-## Enable/Disable ALL check box
+## Enable/Disable All checkbox

-This check box allows you to enable or disable all items in the list.
+This checkbox allows you to enable or disable all items in the list.

 ## Add button